 The Paris Agreement provides a durable framework guiding the global effort for decades to come.
 The aim is to create a continuous cycle that keeps the pressure on countries to raise their ambition over time.
 To promote rising ambition, the agreement establishes two linked processes, each on a five-year cycle.
 The first process is a “global stocktake” to assess collective progress toward meeting the agreement’s long-term goals.
 Parties will then submit new NDCs, “informed by the outcomes of the global stocktake.”

 Because the Paris Agreement is to apply post-2020, the first formal stocktake under the agreement will not take place until 2023.
-But under a decision accompanying the agreement, parties will jumpstart the five-year cycle with a “facilitative dialogue” on collective progress in 2018, and the submission by 2020 of NDCs running through 2030.
+But under a decision accompanying the agreement, parties would jumpstart the five-year cycle with a “facilitative dialogue” on collective progress in 2018, and the submission by 2020 of NDCs running through 2030.

 The 2018 facilitative dialogue, renamed the “Talanoa Dialogue,” concluded a year-long

-assessment of progress toward the Paris Agreement’s long-term goals and is meant to inform parties as they prepare for a new round of NDCs.
+assessment of progress toward the Paris Agreement’s long-term goals and was meant to inform parties as they prepare for a new round of NDCs.
 The dialogue culminated in 21 high-level roundtables engaging nearly 100 ministers and more than 40 non-party stakeholders.
 Fiji and Poland, as presidents of COP 23 and COP 24, issued the Talanoa Call for Action, calling for the rapid mobilization of all efforts to meet the global goals of the Paris Agreement.

 Accountability will be achieved primarily through an “enhanced transparency framework.”
 All countries are required to submit emissions inventories and the “information necessary to track progress made in implementing and achieving” their NDCs.
 These reports will be subject to an independent review by technical experts and a “facilitative, multilateral consideration of progress” by fellow governments.